droid-f/parl-ws-old/README.md

 # Swiss Parliamentary Services Opendata portal
 The Parliamentary Services of the Federal Assembly (Bern, Switzerland) have an opendata portal at the address http://ws-old.parlament.ch.
-Here we present and update on a regular schedule all the data available on the Parliamentary Services Opendata website.
+Here we present and update on a regular schedule all the data available in JSON format from the Parliamentary Services Opendata portal.

-According to the Parliamentary Services, the opendata portal will be fully renewed in 2022.
+According to the Parliamentary Services, the opendata portal ws-old.parlament.ch will be fully renewed in 2022.

 ## Changes with respect to the original data
 - JSON objects are prettified in order to take advantage of git to track changes.
-- In order to keep directories reasonably small, affairs file names use the following notation ``/#{product}/#{id[0..4]}/#{id}.#{lang}.json``
+- In order to keep directories reasonably small, affairs file names use the following notation ``/#{product}/#{id[0..3]}/#{id[0..3]}-#{id[4]}/#{id}.#{lang}.json``
+- The portal API always returns a document even when it is not available in the requested language (fallback to another version).
+During the crawling phase, documents that do not match the requested language are discarded and are not included in the repository.

 ## Additional files
-- For each product a ``/#{product}/updated_at.json`` file is preriodically generated, this helps to keep the dataset up to date without having to scrape the whole website.
+- For each product a ``/#{product}/updates.json`` file is preriodically generated.
 - For those products presenting metadata in the index page not included in the JSON objects itself, additional index files are generated: ``/#{product}/index.#{lang}.json``

 ## Feedbacks
-Feedbacks are welcome.
+Feedbacks are welcome [@gamba](https://github.com/gamba).
 For missing or incorrect data open an issue.

 ## References, terms and conditions
 - https://www.parlament.ch/en/services/open-data-webservices